Dalmianagar: Dalmianagar

-Shanti Prasad Jain took over Rohtas Industries Ltd. from his father-in-law, and under his stewardship, Dalmianagar developed into a massive industrial town with factories producing Sugar, Cement, Paper, Chemicals, Vanaspati, etc. employing top professionals of the country.
+In 1948, after the Dalmia-Jain group split, Shanti Prasad Jain had taken over Rohtas Industries Ltd. from his father-in-law, and under his stewardship, Dalmianagar further developed into a massive industrial town with factories producing Sugar, Cement, Paper, Chemicals, Vanaspati, etc. employing top professionals of the country.
 Dalmianagar boasted of a vast housing colony, gardens, clubs, schools, market complexes, and hospitals for its employees.
 Rohtas Industries had their own private aircraft (a Beechcraft) in those days and a small air-field near Dalmianagar.

-The prosperity of Dalmianagar started to decline in the mid 1970s as the law and order situation in this industrial town began to worsen.
+However, the prosperity of Dalmianagar started to decline in the mid 1970s as the law and order situation in this industrial town began to worsen.
 The local mafia indulged in dacoity and kidnapping.
 Frequent labour union issues, political interference, strikes and work stoppages adversely impacted the functioning of factories.
 Slowly, executives and professionals began to leave, and the factories were mismanaged.
 By the mid 1980s factories started to shut down.
 Massive electricity bills remained unpaid by Rohtas Industries to the State Electricity Board.

 There were irregularities in payment of salaries and wages to employees.
 By the 1990s Dalmianagar looked like a ghost town.

+Indian Railways took over the factory land in Dalmianagar in 2007, when it acquired 219.5 acres from the closed Rohtas Industries Limited for a planned freight bogie and coupler factory.

+The foundation stone for the factory was laid in November 2008.
+However, the project has faced delays and has not yet been fully realized.